-Forget about cameras and apps, the very best phones are the ones with incredible screens and amazing audio circuitry.
-At least that's what we think.
+A smartphone has many uses but, for us, it's about great music and video.
+So, right here are the very best phones with with incredible screens and amazing audio circuitry.
 HDR-compatibility, super-high pixel counts and next generation panel technologies can make for a kick-ass display that will have you enjoying your commute so much that you'll be taking a longer route on purpose.

 Just as crucially, some phones simply sound better than others and it's important to know which they are so that you can spend your hard earned on a mobile that's going to make your portable music life the best it can possibly be.

 We know you can do a whole heap of things with even the best cheap phones nowadays, but for our reviews we focus first and foremost on sound quality and picture performance.
-So while we of course thoroughly test a phone's battery, camera, usability, design and features, we will give extra weight to handsets that deliver great audio and video.
+So, while we thoroughly test a phone's battery, camera, usability, design and features, we will give extra weight to handsets that deliver great audio and video.

-So no matter if you're an Android or iOS loyal, whether you're eyeing up a flagship phone such as the iPhone 12, Samsung Galaxy S21, Sony Xperia 1 II, Google Pixel 5 or OnePlus 8 Pro, or more affordable options like the iPhone 12 Mini, iPhone SE or OnePlus 7T, we've got you covered with the very best smartphones on the market.
+No matter if you're Android or iOS loyal, whether you're eyeing up a flagship phone such as the iPhone 12, Samsung Galaxy S21, Sony Xperia 1 II, Google Pixel 5 or OnePlus 9 Pro, or more affordable options like the iPhone 12 Mini or iPhone SE, we've got you covered with the very best smartphones on the market.

 How we choose the best smartphones

 Here at What Hi-Fi? we review hundreds of products every year, a handful of which are smartphones from the likes of Apple, Samsung, Google, LG, OnePlus and Huawei.
 So how do we come to our review verdicts?
 And why can you trust them?